mindee/mindee-api-nodejs/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or fewer
 * Reference issues and pull requests liberally after the first line
-* Please prefix your commit message with `chg:`, `new:` or `fix:` according to the content
-* Consider starting the commit message with an applicable emoji, see [gitmoji](https://gitmoji.carloscuesta.me/) as a reference.
+* Start the commit message with an applicable emoji, see [gitmoji](https://gitmoji.carloscuesta.me/) as a reference.

 Example:

-* chg: :pencil: Add usage section in README
+* :pencil: Add usage section in README
-* new: :sparkles: Add CONTRIBUTING file in repository
+* :sparkles: Add CONTRIBUTING file in repository
-* fix: :bug: MyComponent - Prevent MouseEvent from firing unexpectedly
+* :bug: MyComponent - Prevent MouseEvent from firing unexpectedly

 ### JavaScript Styleguide

-We keep our code base consistent and we expect React/JavaScript code to must adhere to [JavaScript Standard Style](https://standardjs.com/).
+To keep our code base consistent, we expect contributions to adhere to our `.eslintrc` file parameters.
-When possible, adding [flow](https://flow.org/) types is also expected.